score-spec/docs/content/en/docs/get started/_index.md

 If you're new to Score, we recommend starting with the [`score-compose`](/docs/score-implementation/score-compose) reference implementation.
 It provides an helpful blueprint for using Score and allows you to become familiar with the [Score specification](/docs/score-specification/score-spec-reference) before exploring further implementation options.

-## Get started with `score-compose`
+## 1. `score-compose`

-**1.** To begin, follow the [installation instructions](/docs/score-implementation/score-compose/installation) to install the latest version of `score-compose`.
+To begin, follow the [installation instructions](/docs/score-implementation/score-compose/installation) to install the latest version of `score-compose`.

+## 2. `score.yaml`

-**2.** Open your IDE and paste in the following `score.yaml` file, which describes a simple web server that queries a PostgreSQL database on each request and is exposed via a DNS.
+Open your IDE and paste in the following `score.yaml` file, which describes a simple web server that queries a PostgreSQL database on each request and is exposed via a DNS.
 The demo code can be found [here](https://github.com/score-spec/sample-app-gif/blob/main/score.yaml).

 ```yaml
 apiVersion: score.dev/v1b1